 3. Back your strategy with search intent and keywords your audience is using

-By doing so, you’ll be covering exactly what your audience needs.
+By doing so, you’ll be improving your SEO writing and covering exactly what your audience needs.
 And, by writing for them, there’s a good chance you’d see a good improvement in your conversions – maybe even as much as 187% – something that the team over at Brosix has seen last year.